johnmcconnell/johnmcconnell.github.io/_posts/2015-07-19-visitor-design-pattern.md

 decrease the amount of code needed to write.

 ### Accept
-Under the strategy pattern the element contains it's own concrete strategy.
+Under the visitor pattern the element contains it's own concrete callback to the object visiting.
-Each concrete strategy shares the same interface so they can be swapped at runtime.
+Each visitor shares the same interface so they can be swapped at runtime.
 For example:

 {% highlight smalltalk %}